sfu-cmpt340/2024_1_project_30/README.md

 - The Keras model outputted by DL_Cell_Identification.py will be saved as PNG and DOT files.
 - Additionally, the loss graph of the keras model can be saved to a local drive/folder as a PNG file.
 - The confusion matrix generated by DL_Confusion_Matrix.py can be saved to a local drive as a PNG file.
+- The results generated by ML_Feature_Extraction.py can be saved to a local drive as a PNG file.
+- The results generated by q3.py can be saved to a local drive as a PNG file.